CoachLogix/ember-paper-stepper/README.md

 This component yields a hash that contains a `body` and an `actions` component which you can use to define multiple the content of the step.

+The hash also contains `nexStep` and `previousStep` actions to be used separately.

 ### `{{#step.body}}`

 Use this component to render your content with the correct styles/markup.